 The online application page reads:

-ITV2 are looking for vibrant singles from across the UK who want to head to the sun, in search of love.
+"How do you fancy finding love in the sun?
+We're now on the lookout for lively singles from across the country to take part.
+ITV2 are looking for vibrant singles from across the UK who want to head to the sun, in search of love!
 The chosen cast will spend time in a luxury villa, getting to know one another, but to remain in paradise they must win the hearts of the public and their fellow Islanders who ultimately decide their fate on Love Island.
+If you think you’ve got what it takes, then we want to hear from you straight away."

 You are then prompted to fill out the initial application form.